top of page

 Some patients have a persistent feeling that they are not getting enough oxygen despite having medical devices confirm that their levels are adequate.
 This feeling is often accompanied by symptoms of histamine intolerance.

-In these cases, it is important (after you have been checked by your doctor) to check if you have optimal iron levels, which ensures that hemoglobin is transferring oxygen well.
+In these cases, it is important (after you have been checked by your doctor) to check if you have optimal iron levels, which ensure that hemoglobin is transferring oxygen well.

 Foods rich in chlorophyll and a diet rich in leafy greens are useful to ease metabolic-related Long Covid symptoms.